About 52% of global users surf the internet utilizing mobile devices according to GO-Globe. It’s predicted that this rate will reach 80% by 2018.

 Apple App Store guidelines: App Review rejection

 This guide will help you prepare your app, product page materials and metadata for App Store submission.
 Remember that this kind of preparation is extremely important and requires dedication, care, and consideration.
-Keep in mind that App Review will take time.
+Keep in mind that the App Review will take time.
 However, you can request an expedited review in case of critical timing.

 If your app is rejected and you don’t agree with such outcome, you can enquire with Resolution Center.
 Providing the App Review team doesn’t resolve the issue, you can submit an appeal.
 Rejection is not the end of the world, you can always correct questionable issues and submit your app one more time.